-7 types of violence you NEED to know about
+7 types of violence you should know about

 Categories:

-There are lots of ways to cross the line in relationships...
+There are lots of ways somebody can cross the line in a relationship.
+Here are some important ones to know.

 [Content warning: this article discusses various forms of relationship violence which may be traumatic to read about.]